 If you did find yourself in a situation were you need to confirm the actual CBD strength rather than the weight of CBD, then you can perform a simple mathematical equation:

-CBD comes in different strengths and bottle sizes.
+CBD comes in different strengths x bottle sizes.